CandleLibrary/Wick/README.md

 ### Source of Truth

 Using shockwaves provides a familiar, easy, and powerful way to create components with dynamic data binding.
 Combined with the Wick source system, incredibly dynamic, expressive, and modular components system can be used.
-A source in wick refer's to the idea that within a certain context, a component, there is a single source of truth that defines the behavior and appearence of a component.
-If the truth changes, then the component will be updated to accuratly represent the form of the source.
+A source in wick refers to the idea that within a certain context, a component, there is a single source of truth that defines the behavior and appearance of a component.
+If the truth changes, then the component will be updated to accurately represent the form of the source.
 This source of truth is the data that a component binds to.

 By default, the data that the component sees is the one provided by the `update` function of the SourceManager.
 What ever data goes into that is reflected by the state of the component.
-This provides a convienent way to control the state of components, and allows for easy integration into existing projects.
-But, to get the most out of the component state system, Wick provides a special element that controls what data the component see's and works with.
+This provides a convenient way to control the state of components, and allows for easy integration into existing projects.
+But, to get the most out of the component state system, Wick provides a special element that controls what data the component sees and works with.

 #### The source element
 The `<w-s>` element, along with its alias `<w-source>`, allows the component to be to specific JS object at the component level, as apposed to control the data outside of the component through `manager.update`.
 These tags have two unique attributes, `schema` and `model`, that provide a way for a component to bind to specific data, even when the component is a child of another component several layers deep.

-The `model` is used to specify a particalur model that a component will bind to.
-This is accomposhid by matching the name of a model to the models defined in `presets.models`.
+The `model` is used to specify a particular model that a component will bind to.
+This is accomplished by matching the name of a model to the models defined in `presets.models`.
 If such a match is found, the component will bind to that model and pull all data from it.

 The 'schema` attribute allows a component to create it's data once it's mounted.
 This allows user input to turned into a fresh data structure and useful when dealing with forms.

 ##### Data Flow
 The `<w-s>` element also provides ways for components to exchange data.
 Normally, data flow in a Wick component is exclusive to that component.
 If it is a child or parent of another component, any changes to the data seen by those components are not seen by its relatives.

 It may be useful to have a component exchange data updates between themselves.
 For example, if there is a self contained button component that needs to alert it's container component that its been tapped, the containing component should have way to listen on that event.
-The solution for this scenarior is within the attributes `import` and `export`.
+The solution for this scenario is within the attributes `import` and `export`.

 The `import` attribute defines properties which the source will accept as truth from outside its scope.
 If a child component needs to know the value of a parent components `name` property, the attribute `import="name"` can be defined to allow the component to accept updates of that property from the parent context.